BaseMax/DotWhitespace/README.md

 ### Acknowledgments

-This language was inspired by [Whitespace](https://en.wikipedia.org/wiki/Whitespace_(programming_language)).

-However DotWhitespace is not a whitespace interpreter, and the grammar is different in many ways.
+The grammar idea for this language was first taken from Whitespace, but these have nothing to do with each other and are different in many ways.

-Thanks to Prof. Jeremy Douglass for mentions this to me.
+Thanks to Prof. Jeremy Douglass for mentions this to me. https://github.com/BaseMax/DotWhitespace/issues/1

 ---------